neurokernel/neurodriver-benchmark/README.rst

 Usage
 -----
 1. Run ``python run_brian2genn.py > brian2genn.log`` to generate benchmarks for
    the Brian2GeNN simulation.
+Repeat several times using different output files that match ``brian2genn*.log``.
-2. Run ``python run_nk.py > nk.log`` to generate benchmarks for the
+2. Run ``python run_neurodriver.py > neurodriver.log`` to generate benchmarks
-   Neurodriver simulation.
+   for the Neurodriver simulation.
+Repeat several times using different output files that match ``neurodriver*.log``.
 3. Run ``python plot_benchmark.py`` to generate a plot comparing the benchmarks.

 Notes
 -----
 It may be necessary to `patch <https://github.com/genn-team/genn/commit/e0f3480a2cb04dd04b45556d14e1b9f7ee986f00>`_ GeNN to run the benchmarks on certain GPUs.

 Authors & Acknowledgements
 --------------------------